-A temporary dog park was established at Bent Street Reserve on 29 November 2024, with a trial due to conclude on 8 April 2025.
+A temporary dog park was established at Bent Street Reserve on 29 November 2024, as a trial due to conclude on 8 April 2025.
 This location was chosen following a feasibility study for dog facilities in Moonee Ponds, which found that Bent Street Reserve is currently underutilised for recreation, offering an opportunity to trial new uses with minimal impact on existing activities.

 Through past community engagement for the Open Space Strategy, we heard a strong desire for more and improved dog-friendly spaces.
 This trial aims to respond to that feedback and gather insights into how the park can best serve our community.